jessev14/fog-drawings/README.md

 The new drawings layer is an extension of the core drawing layer and behaves essentially the same.
 When a drawing is created on this layer, it is flagged to indicate it is a Fog of War Drawing.

 The module patches `Drawing.refresh` to first check if the current drawing is a Fog of War Drawing.
-If so, it then draws the drawing elements differently depending if the current user is a GM or player.
+If so, it then draws the Drawing elements differently depending on if the current user is a GM or player.